Skip to main content

 Fall Mule Deer Survey Begins

-The state Game and Fish Department’s annual fall aerial mule deer survey is set to begin early to mid-October in western North Dakota.
+The state Game and Fish Department’s annual fall aerial mule deer survey is set to begin Oct.
+14 in western North Dakota.
 Weather permitting, the survey takes about two weeks to complete.

 During the survey period, people could notice low-flying small airplanes over some parts of the badlands.